GuangzhengLyu/Subminute-Ageing-Assessment-Retired-LIBs/6-Group-K-means/README.md

 # 6-Group-K-means
-## Sorting Consistency Evaluation via Group-Weighted K-means
+## Sorting Accuracy Evaluation via Group-Weighted K-means

-This folder evaluates the sorting consistency of retired batteries based on ageing assessment outputs.
-Batteries are grouped using a group-weighted K-means algorithm, and the sorting quality is quantified by the within-group dispersion of ageing trajectories (lower dispersion indicates higher sorting consistency).
+This folder evaluates the sorting accuracy of retired batteries based on ageing assessment outputs.
+Batteries are grouped using a group-weighted K-means algorithm, and the sorting quality is quantified by the within-group dispersion of ageing trajectories (lower dispersion indicates higher sorting accuracy).

 The analysis compares sorting performance under different ageing-assessment task combinations (capacity-only vs adding RUL, internal-state features, and expanded-indicator SOHs).
 This module corresponds to Supplementary Fig. 14 to Supplementary Fig. 16.